 What is the Federal Acquisition Regulation (FAR)?
 The FAR is the primary regulation used by all Federal Executive agencies in their acquisition of supplies and services with appropriated funds.
 The purpose of the FAR is to provide a set of consistent, uniform policies, guidelines, and procedures governing the federal acquisition process.

 FAR is all about allowability.
 It says what you can charge to the government when providing supplies or service for a contract and what you cannot.
-It defines when and to what extent, cost can be recovered under a government contract.What is the Cost Accounting Standards (CAS)?
+It defines when and to what extent, cost can be recovered under a government contract.What is the Federal Cost Accounting Standard (CAS)?
 CAS is a set of standards and rules established by the federal government to help achieve uniformity and consistency in the cost accounting principles within federal contracting.
 CAS also sets forth regulations that require contractors to disclose their cost accounting practices, to follow the disclosed practices consistently, and to comply with specified standards.